.CAROTE File Extension

 The purpose of ransomware is to take your files hostage and force you to pay the perpetrator to unlock your files.
 It may be introduced to your computer through an executable file disguised as another type of file.
 This is typically done using email spam with attached files disguised as bank receipts or company invoices.

-CAROTE files became prevalent in August 2019 and are similar to encrypted .BLOWER files.
-Currently, there is no program available to effectively restore your files.
-If you have a recent backup of your files, you can perform a system restore.
+NOTE: CAROTE files became prevalent in August 2019 and are similar to encrypted .BLOWER files.